T

 Destination-specific money tips

-• While card acceptance is good, always have cash for smaller shops, local buses, and tips.
+• While cards are accepted in most hotels and restaurants, always have cash for smaller shops, local buses, and tips.

 Plan the rest of your Santorini trip